Certified-Everlasting Quantum NIZK Proofs: Introduction

-\paragraph{Statistical Soundness or Zero-Knowledge?.} Although statistical soundness and statistical zero-knowledge are both achievable from standard assumptions, it is known to be impossible to obtain both simultaneously\footnote{One can consider strong setups where this is false, such as the secret-parameter model \cite{PS05}.}, except for a small subclass of $\NP$ languages \cite{PS05}.
-In-fact, this is the case even for the case of interactive-protocols \cite{STOC:Fortnow87}, with evidence that quantum protocols do not help either \cite{MW18}.
+\paragraph{Statistical Soundness or Zero-Knowledge?.} Although statistical variants of soundness and zero-knowledge are achievable from standard assumptions, it is unlikely to obtain both simultaneously, except for a small subclass of $\NP$ languages \cite{PS05}.
+This is the case even for interactive-protocols \cite{STOC:Fortnow87}, with evidence that quantum protocols do not help either \cite{MW18}.
 Consequently, one has to choose which of these two properties to give up in favor of the other, depending on the application.
-Typically, statistical zero-knowledge is preferred as soundness only needs to hold during the protocol execution, while zero-knowledge can be compromised anytime in the future to leak sensitive information.
+Typically, statistical zero-knowledge is preferred as soundness only needs to hold during the online phase, while zero-knowledge can be compromised anytime in the future to leak sensitive information.
 Still, this is not always ideal.
 Consider a large corporation (prover) that might have various means to cut down the time to break certain computational assumptions, with the verifier being an average user.
 In this case, a computational bounded assumption on the verifier could be more reasonable.
 A statistically sound NIZK can also remove the need to refresh the CRS periodically in such a setting.
-However, we then have other problems, such as the verifier being able to sell the data to a rival corporation, who might have the means to eventually exploit it.
+However, this introduces other issues, such as the verifier being able to sell the data to a powerful rival corporation.

 \paragraph{A Quantum Compromise.} Such a tradeoff seems inevitable in the classical setting, but previous works have proposed a novel compromise using quantum resources, in the context of interactive zero-knowledge \cite{C:HMNY22,C:BarKhu23}.
 In particular, the prover and verifier engage in a statistically-sound quantum protocol, after which the verifier is asked to return a \emph{certificate of deletion}.
 Then, an everlasting guarantee akin to statistical zero-knowledge holds, given that the certificate is verified to be valid.
-Note that this only makes sense in a quantum world due to the no-cloning theorem.
-If the proof were classical, the verifier can simply make a copy of it that can be retained indefinitely.
+Note that this only makes sense in a quantum world due to the no-cloning theorem, as the verifier can retain a classical proof indefinitely.